iterative/dvc.org/static/docs/commands-reference/push.md

   backward from the target stage(s) in the corresponding pipeline(s).
 This means DVC will not push files referenced in later stage(s) than `targets`.

-- `-R`, `--recursive` - the `targets` value is expected to be a directory path.
+- `-R`, `--recursive` - `targets` is expected to contain directory path(s).
-  With this option, `dvc pull` determines the files to upload by searching the named directory, and its subdirectories, for DVC-files for which to upload data.
-Along with providing a `target`, or `target` along with `--with-deps`, it is yet another way to limit the scope of DVC-files to upload.
+  Determines the files to upload by searching each target directory and its subdirectories for DVC-files to inspect.
+Along with providing a `target`, or `target` and `--with-deps`, this is another way to limit the scope of DVC-files to upload.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote cache.
 The effect is to control the number